-1.3 Semester-offered: 1st Year -Odd

-- 1.4 Prerequisite: Class 10th level Physics & Mathematics - 1.5 Syllabus Committee Members: Dr. Naveen Mani Tripathi, Dr. Sanat Kumar Singha, Dr. Abhimanyu Kar & Dr. Karthik Babu NB i) To develop the ability to model and analysis of mechanical engineering systems using vectorial representation of forces and moments.
+1.4 Prerequisite: Class 10th level Physics & Mathematics

+1.5 Syllabus Committee Members: Dr. Naveen Mani Tripathi, Dr. Sanat Kumar

+Singha, Dr. Abhimanyu Kar & Dr. Karthik Babu NB
-ii) To be able to draw free-body diagrams of mechanical components and systems.

-iii) To develop the capacity to predict the effect of force and motion in the course of carrying out the design functions of engineering.

-iv) To understand the phenomenon of friction and the ability to solve problems related to the same.
+- i) To develop the ability to model and analysis of mechanical engineering systems using vectorial representation of forces and moments. - ii) To be able to draw free-body diagrams of mechanical components and systems. - iii) To develop the capacity to predict the effect of force and motion in the course of carrying out the design functions of engineering. - iv) To understand the phenomenon of friction and the ability to solve problems related to the same.
 Ability to apply the principles of virtual work.

-Unit-wise distribution of content and number of lectures Unit Topics Sub-Topic Lectures 1 Basics and statics of particles Introduction - Units and Dimensions - Laws of Mechanics - Lami's theorem, Parallelogram and triangular Law of forces - Vector representation of forces -Vector operations of forces - additions, subtraction, dot product, cross product -Coplanar Forces - rectangular components - Equilibrium of a particle - Forces in space - Equilibrium of a particle in space - Equivalent systems of forces - Principle of transmissibility.
-6 2 Equilibrium of rigid bodies Free body diagram - Types of supports -Action and reaction forces - stable equilibrium - Moments and Couples - Moment of a force about a point and about an axis - Vectorial representation of moments and couples - Scalar components of a moment - Varignon's theorem - Single equivalent force -Equilibrium of Rigid bodies in two dimensions - Equilibrium of Rigid bodies in three dimensions 6 3 Properties of surfaces and solids Centroids and centre of mass - Centroids of lines and areas - Rectangular, circular, triangular areas by integration - T section, I section, and Hollow section by using standard formula -Theorems of Pappus - Area moments of inertia of plane areas - Rectangular, 6
+Unit Topics Sub-Topic Lectures 1 Basics and statics of particles Introduction - Units and Dimensions - Laws of Mechanics - Lami's theorem, Parallelogram and triangular Law of forces - Vector representation of forces -Vector operations of forces - additions, subtraction, dot product, cross product -Coplanar Forces - rectangular components - Equilibrium of a particle - Forces inspace - Equilibrium of a particle in space - Equivalent systems of forces - Principle of transmissibility.
+7 2 Equilibrium of rigid bodies Free body diagram - Types of supports -Action and reaction forces - stable equilibrium - Moments and Couples - Moment of a force about a point and about an axis - Vectorial representation of moments and couples - Scalar components of a moment - Varignon's theorem - Single equivalent force -Equilibrium of Rigid bodies in two dimensions - Equilibrium of Rigid bodies in three dimensions 7 3 Properties of surfaces and solids Centroids and centre of mass - Centroids of lines and areas - Rectangular, circular, triangular areas by integration - T section, I section, and Hollow section by 7

-Total 28 5 Friction and rigid body dynamics Friction force - Laws of sliding friction - equilibrium analysis of simple systems with sliding friction - wedge friction Rolling resistance -Translation and Rotation of Rigid Bodies - Velocity and acceleration - General Plane motion of simple rigid bodies such as cylinder and disc/wheel.
-5 4 Dynamics of particles Displacements, Velocity and acceleration, their relationship - Relative motion - Curvilinear motion - Newton's laws of motion - Simple problems - Impact of elastic bodies.
-5 circular, triangular areas by integration - T section, I section -Parallel axis theorem and perpendicular axis theorem - Principal moments of inertia of plane areas - Principal axes of inertia-Mass moment of inertia -mass moment of inertia for prismatic, cylindrical and spherical solids from first principle - Relation to area moments of inertia.
+Total 35 5 Friction and rigid body dynamics Friction force - Laws of sliding friction - equilibrium analysis of simple systems with sliding friction - wedge friction Rolling resistance -Translation and Rotation of Rigid Bodies - Velocity and acceleration - General Plane motion of simple rigid bodies such as cylinder and disc/wheel.
+7 4 Dynamics of particles Displacements, Velocity and acceleration, their relationship - Relative motion - Curvilinear motion - Newton's laws of motion - Simple problems - Impact of elastic bodies.
+7 using standard formula -Theorems of Pappus - Area moments of inertia of plane areas - Rectangular, circular, triangular areas by integration - T section, I section -Parallel axis theorem and perpendicular axis theorem - Principal moments of inertia of plane areas - Principal axes of inertia-Mass moment of inertia -mass moment of inertia for prismatic, cylindrical and spherical solids from first principle - Relation to area moments of inertia.

-Beer, F.P and Johnston Jr. E.R., "Vector Mechanics for Engineers (In SI Units): Statics and Dynamics", 8th Edition, Tata McGraw-Hill Publishing company, New Delhi (2004).
+- 1. Beer, F.P and Johnston Jr. E.R., "Vector Mechanics for Engineers (In SI Units): Statics and Dynamics", 8th Edition, Tata McGraw-Hill Publishing company, New Delhi (2004). - 2.
 Vela Murali, "Engineering Mechanics", Oxford University Press (2010)